Apple, Google settle smartphone patent litigation

 | SAN FRANCISCO

-SAN FRANCISCO Apple Inc AAPL.O and Google Inc's GOOGL.O Motorola Mobility unit have agreed to settle all patent litigation between them over smartphones, ending one of the highest-profile lawsuits in technology.
+SAN FRANCISCO Apple Inc and Google Inc's Motorola Mobility unit have agreed to settle all patent litigation between them over smartphones, ending one of the highest-profile lawsuits in technology.

 In a joint statement on Friday, the companies said the settlement does not include a cross license to their respective patents.